How Baku event permits actually work: a planner's guide

 How much do fireworks cost for a Baku event, and how long is the permit?

-Typical lead time: 4–6 weeks Cost range: $4,000–$28,000 for the pyrotechnics + permit + safety officer Decision-maker: Ministry of Emergency Situations Birtour-named applicant: Yes, with the pyro vendor on the application
+Typical lead time: 4–6 weeks, and a "no" is a real outcome Cost range: $4,000–$28,000 for the pyrotechnics + permit + safety officer Decision-maker: Ministry of Emergency Situations Birtour-named applicant: Yes, with the pyro vendor on the application

 The Ministry of Emergency Situations requires: